Sheep Breed Societies

 Blackface Sheep Breeders Association Woodhead of Mailer, Perth, PH2 0QA Blackface sheep are the backbone of the British sheep industry, with three distinct types that suit any farming situation.

 Bluefaced Leicester Sheep Breeders Association Riverside View, Warwick Road, Carlisle, Cumbria, CA1 2BS The Bluefaced Leicester - The only sire of the “UK mule”.
 Famous throughout the UK for its prime lamb production.

-Border Leicester Sheep Breeders Carton Croft, Dalbeattie, Kirkcudbrightshire, DG5 4NH The Border Leicester adds frame, adds style, adds up!
+Border Leicester Sheep Breeders The Border Leicester adds frame, adds style, adds up!
 Come and see what the breed could do for your flock.

 Cheviot Sheep Society The Old Gas House, 87 Drumlanrig Street, Thornhill, Dumfries & Galloway, DG3 5LU.
-The Cheviot is renowned for its maternal traits, quality wool and first class carcasses – importantly all from low input systems.
+Promoting South Country Cheviots as pure/crossbred sheep producing quality wool and premium carcases sought after by the meat-trade.

 Dalesbred Sheep Breeders Association Brumham Glen Farm, Summerbridge, Harrogate, North Yorkshire, HG3 4DW.
 Dalesbred’s are a hardy sheep suited well to both upland and lowland farms.
 Producing quality carcass lamb for today's market requirements.